YouriLangh/insecure-chat/README.md

 Step 12: Case insensitive checks for user registration / login

 Next steps:
-Ensure storage on db and not in local memory
+Ensure storage on db and not in local memory ==> Altered all the required methods in users.js and rooms.js.
+Altered any function (calls) in index.js too.
+TEst this tomorrow.

 Enable certificate verification for HTTPS.
 (NEED TO FIX!!!!)
 Ensure regex's cant be the cause of DoS attacks